Student Chapter

 Student Leadership

-Chair: Yanrong Xiao, Yale University
+: Yanrong Xiao, Yale University

 Vice-Chair: Joan Ejeta, North Carolina A&T State University